MHDdevs/brightcove-player/README.md

 ### Model

-This gem is adding ooyala video player and pulse_tags relation for models.
+This gem is adding ooyala video player and video relation for models.

 First, include lib file to models.
 ```ruby